Facts About Willamette Valley Pinot Noir

 Burgundy’s climate is continental, meaning the winters are very cold and the summers are very hot.
 Rain falls year-round and the area can expect snow every year.
 On the other side, Oregon is a maritime region.
 The individual seasons are rarely severe, with rain falling primarily from late fall to late spring.
 The different conditions in the region's natural climate make for different soils as well.

 The Willamette Valley wine region has three distinct types of soil that all stem from Oregon’s early history below sea level, which later evolved from the actions of plate tectonics and volcanic lava.
 Burgundy’s soils on the other hand mainly consist of carbonate-based marine sediments featuring limestone mixed with clay, gravel, and sand.
 The land in Burgundy is a result of the repeated incursions of shallow seas over tens of millions of years during the Jurassic period.
 What these differences mean for the taste and flavor of an Oregon Pinot Noir versus a Burgundy Pinot is that Oregon Pinot’s have profiles that include more fresh fruit than a French Pinot, which compliments more earthy flavors.

 Today, Willamette Valley Pinot Noir continues to best Burgundy in wine taste tests year after year.
 At the TEXSOM International Wine Awards, between 2018 and 2019, award-winning Oregon wines increased by 13%, with Oregon winning 10 rare gold medals in 2019, and 14 medals total going to wines from Willamette Valley AVAs.

 Whether it’s the delicious wine or the view that brings you to Oregon Wine Country, it would be a missed opportunity not to visit Willamette Valley and give yourself a taste test.
-The region’s unique landscape and climate have produced some truly unique wines such as the 2016 Willamette Valley Chardonnay and the 2013 Winemaker’s Cuvee, which have both received 90 plus point ratings.
+The region’s unique landscape and climate have produced some truly unique wines such as our Willamette Valley Chardonnay and Winemaker’s Cuvee.
 The next time you find yourself in the Pacific Northwest, try a glass of wine from the Willamette Valley and let the wine tell you which one is your favorite.